Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 Max error LSB = 1
 ```

-Achieved II dropped from 116 to 82, but you are still not where you need to be, so further optimization is needed.
+Achieved II dropped from 116 to 82, but you are still not where you need to be.
+You need further optimization.

 ### Second Farrow Optimization

-Inspecting design files in the `farrow_optimize1/aie` folder, you can observe that the amount of vector registers you need every cycle (v_buff,f_coeff,del,y3-y0,z2,z1) exceeds the total supported by the chip as specified in the *Versal Adaptive SoC AI Engine Architecture Manual* [(AM009)](https://docs.amd.com/r/en-US/am009-versal-ai-engine/Register-Files).
-This leads to "vector register spillage" where the processor must use additional cycles to save intermediate compute results from vector registers to the stack memory (and vice-versa) to manage the vector register hardware resource.
-Refactoring the code to use fewer register resources can eliminate this additional overhead.
+Inspect the design files in `farrow_optimize1/aie` tp evaluate vector register usage per cycle.
+The required registers (`v_buff`,`f_coeff`, `del` ,`y3-y0` ,`z2` , `z1`) exceed the total supported by the chip as specified in the *Versal Adaptive SoC AI Engine Architecture Manual* [(AM009)](https://docs.amd.com/r/en-US/am009-versal-ai-engine/Register-Files).
+This leads to *vector register spillage* where the processor must use additional cycles to save intermediate compute results from vector registers to the stack memory (and vice-versa) to manage the vector register hardware resource.
+Refactoring the code to use fewer register resources can remove this additional overhead.

 ![figure7](images/AM009_vector_registers.png)

-Also, given the AI Engine Fixed-point Vector Unit Multiplication and Upshift Paths also specified in the *Versal Adaptive SoC AI Engine Architecture Manual* [(AM009)](https://docs.amd.com/r/en-US/am009-versal-ai-engine/Register-Files) shown below, the multiplication of vector and accumulator registers is not supported.
+Given the AI Engine Fixed-point vector unit multiplication and upshift paths specified in the *Versal Adaptive SoC AI Engine Architecture Manual* [(AM009)](https://docs.amd.com/r/en-US/am009-versal-ai-engine/Register-Files), the multiplication of vector and accumulator registers is not supported.

-Therefore, intermediate output z2 shown in Figure 2 needs to pass through Shift-round Saturate (SRS) Path so it is converted from accumulator register into vector register before it gets used in the next `aie::mac()` instruction (same applies to intermediate output z1).
+Pass intermediate output `z2` shown in Figure 2 through the shift-round saturate (SRS) path.
+Convert it from an accumulator register into a vector register.
+This happens before it gets used in the next `aie::mac()` instruction (the same applies to intermediate output `z1`).

-This restriction presents a challenge to the compiler limiting pipelined scheduling opportunities.
+This restriction presents a challenge to the compiler limiting pipeline scheduling opportunities.

 ![figure8](images/AM009_Fixed-point_Vector_Unit_Multiplication_and_Upshift_Paths.png)

-Due to reasons above, breaking the single `for` loop into multiple smaller ones is expected to improve performance.
+Due to reasons previously mentioned, you can expect improved performance by breaking the single `for` loop into multiple smaller ones.

-To accomplish this, intermediate compute results need to be stored in scratch pad tile memory before they are read as input to each subsequent `for` loop.
-Reserving memory for these intermediate outputs is shown in `farrow_kernel.h`, example `alignas(32) TT_SIG y3[BUFFER_SIZE];`.
+To accomplish this, store intermediate compute results in scratch pad tile memory before reading them as input for each subsequent `for` loop.
+Reserve memory for intermediate outputs as shown in `farrow_kernel.h`, for example `alignas(32) TT_SIG y3[BUFFER_SIZE];`.
-Accessing that memory location is done through vector iterator defined in`farrow_kernel.cpp`; for example, `auto p_y3 = aie::begin_restrict_vector<8>(y3);`.
+Access the reserved memory using a vector iterator defined in`farrow_kernel.cpp`, for example `auto p_y3 = aie::begin_restrict_vector<8>(y3);`.

-The use of `_restrict` is intended to allow more aggressive compiler optimization, by explicitly stating that no memory dependency will be caused by pointer aliasing.
+Use `_restrict` to enable more aggressive compiler optimizations by stating no memory dependency occurs from pointer aliasing.
 For more information, see *AI Engine Kernel and Graph Programming Guide* (UG1079) - [Restrict Keyword](https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding/Restrict-Keyword?tocId=qE8HLaIwMuwjEVOsjtyQgg).

-Finally, replace:
+Finally, replace the following lines:

 ```
     acc_x = aie::mul(*p_y3++,del);
     *p_z2++ = aie::add(acc_x.to_vector<TT_SIG>(DNSHIFT),*p_y2++);
 ```

-with:
+With the optimized version:

 ```
     acc_x = aie::mac(aie::from_vector<TT_ACC>(*p_y2++,DNSHIFT), *p_y3++,del);
     *p_z2++ = acc_x.to_vector<TT_SIG>(DNSHIFT);
 ```

-While these are functionally equivalent, the second code snippet allows for better pipelining and scheduling opportunities.
+While these are functionally equivalent, the second code snippet remains functionally equivalent but enables better pipelining and scheduling opportunities.

-Once those changes are implemented into the design files in the `farrow_optimization2/aie` folder, you can repeat the previously mentioned steps to characterize the design.
+Implement these changes in the design files in `farrow_optimization2/aie`.
+Repeat the previous characterization steps to measure the updated design’s performance.
-After running `make all`, the console should display:
+After running `make all`, the console displays:

 ```
 *** LOOP_II *** Tile: 25_0	minII: 16	beforeII: 29	afterII: 16	Line: 62	File: farrow_kernel.cpp